Amityadav10x/Power-BI-Projects/Transport And Mobility Analysis/Readme.md

 <section id="project-overview">
         <h2>Project Overview</h2>
         <p>This project was completed as part of the Codebasics RPC13 Resume Challenge.
-The analysis focuses on understanding operational efficiency, passenger behaviors, and business opportunities for Goodcabs in tier-2 cities using multiple datasets.
+The analysis focuses on understanding operational efficiency, passenger behaviors, and business opportunities for Goodcabs in Tier 2 cities using multiple datasets.
 The project leverages Power BI for interactive dashboards and SQL for data preparation and insights generation.</p>
     </section>

  <section id="key-features">